liamvictor/gsc-exporter/README.md

 *   `--last-6-months`: Compares the last 6 months to the previous 6-month period.
 *   `--last-12-months`: Compares the last 12 months to the previous 12-month period.
 *   `--last-16-months`: Compares the last 16 months to the previous 16-month period.
+*   `--compare-to-previous-year`: When used with another date range flag, this compares the selected period to the same period in the previous year.

 ### Examples